Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 #### Classical part

-With some Arithmetic, Group theory, Euler's Theorem and Bézout's identity, it is possible to reduce the factorization problem into a period finding problem of the modular exponential function (see for more details).
+With some Arithmetic, Group theory, Euler's Theorem and Bézout's identity, it is possible to reduce the factorization problem into a period finding problem of the modular exponential function (see [this page](https://en.wikipedia.org/wiki/Shor%27s_algorithm) for more details).
 The classical part of the algorithm is implemented as follow:

 ```python
 def Shor(N):